True Love Story

 True Love Story (トゥルー・ラブストーリー, Turū Rabusutōrī) is a series of four dating sims.
 True Love Story and True Love Story 2 were released by ASCII for the PlayStation.
 True Love Story 3 and True Love Story: Summer Days, and yet... were released by Enterbrain for the PlayStation 2.

 The True Love Story land are notable for their gekō (下校), or walk-home system.
 When the player asks a girl to walk home with him from school, the game enters a special conversation mode.
 In this mode, in addition to the usual long-term, strategic "love meter", the girl you are conversing with has a short-term, tactical "heartthrob meter" representing her level of immediate interest in the conversation with you.
 The player is given the choice of approximately 30 topics of conversation to choose from, and the heartthrob meter will increase or decrease based on the appropriateness of his selections.
 High heartthrob can then be leveraged to ask the girl out on a date, or simply to effect a permanent increase in her love meter.

 Later True Love Story games added further complexity to this system, such as a "combo" system measuring the number of consecutive good choices of conversation topics.
 In large part because of this system, True Love Story is one of the most gameplay-rich dating sims.

 An OVA based on the True Love Story; Summer Days, and yet... story was released in 2003.
 It was 3 episodes long.

 Games

 There have been 6 installments in the True Love Story.
-All of them have been developed by ASCII except True Story 3 and Summer Days, which were released by Enterbrain.
+The PlayStation installments were published by ASCII, while the PlayStation 2 installments were released by Enterbrain.